 Plan your visit

-Make your visit even more memorable by buying extra credits for our Football Plus+ experiences!
+* Make your visit even more memorable by buying extra credits for our Penalty Shootout experience.

 We rarely refuse admission to anyone but if we do it’s for the health, safety, happiness and enjoyment of our visitors and our staff.

 We’re based in the city centre in one of the most visually striking buildings in Manchester.
 Called Urbis, our home is a unique building designed by Ian Simpson Architects.
 The glass building has six storeys and a distinctive sloping form.
-Our galleries are spread over several floors and full details of what can be found in our ‘What’s Inside’ section.
+Our galleries are spread over four floors.
+The ground floor Pitch Gallery hosts pop up exhibitions, the first floor Match Gallery is where you’ll see many of the museum’s iconic objects and the stories behind them.
+The Play Gallery on Level 2 is where you’ll find many of the activities, including Penalty Shootout and Level 3’s Score Gallery hosts our latest temporary exhibitions.

 National Football Museum